A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

 \subsection{ECMAScript Regex Matching}

-To understand our mechanization, we now present the inner workings of the ECMAScript pseudocode algorithm.
-The specification divides the process of matching a regex such as $\group{a} \disj{} bc$ against an input string into four steps: parsing, validation, compilation, and execution:
+To understand our mechanization, we now present the inner workings of the pseudocode algorithm that specifies ECMAScript regex matching.
+The specification divides the process of matching a regex such as $\group{\ch{a}} \disj{} \ch{b}\ch{c}$ against an input string into four steps: parsing, validation (``early errors''), compilation, and execution:

 \begin{enumerate} \item \itemname{Parsing}~\cite[Section 22.2.1]{ecma_262} The textual representation of the regex is turned into an \emph{Abstract Syntax Tree} (AST).